folushooladipo/metagram-image-filtering-service/README.md

 Metagram is a cloud application that I built as part of the the Udacity Cloud Engineering Nanodegree.
 You can check out the app's backend app in [this repository](https://github.com/folushooladipo/metagram-api).

-You need an API key to be able to filter an image, so I have added a Postman collection that includes an API key that is valid for a year.
-(I will invalidate the key and remove it from the collection after my project's evaluation.)
-So just import the collection in Postman and run its requests to see the magic.
+You need an API key to be able to filter images.
+See the section on [generating API keys](#getting-an-api-key) for the steps required to get a key.

 ## Setup
 You need to have [Node.js 12+](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/) and [Git](https://git-scm.com/) installed in order to run this app.